 SEN & Disability

-Types of need that we support at KGGS
+Examples of the kinds of need that we support at KGGS:

 - Specific learning difficulties such as slow auditory / visual processing; slow cognitive processing; site - word efficiency and other 'dyslexia' spectrum difficulties.

 - Visual and hearing impairment.

 We ensure that our admission arrangements for students do not discriminate against or disadvantage disabled children or those with special education needs.
 Carers of prospective students with SEND are welcome to contact the SENCO before making an application.
 Please see our Admissions Policy (link) on the school web site.

 The school aims to ensure all students, including pupils with SEND, can access a full, broad and balanced curriculum.
 KGGS ensures provision for SEN across the school and lessons as part of its quality assurance process.

 Reasonable adjustments and support are based on a student's need.
 All class teachers will be aware of the requirements of their pupils and will make reasonable adjustments in their teaching in order to remove barriers to learning.
 We make every effort to ensure high quality differentiated teaching in our classrooms for all our pupils.
 Tutoring and mentoring from a member of staff may also be available depending upon need.

 The school ensures that students with disabilities to all opportunities including specialised curriculum activities, sports events and visits.
 The school has high expectations of all students so that they can reach their full potential.

 Equipment and facilities to support pupils with SEND

 Parts of the school are more than one hundred years old and newer extensions are built over a slope; hence the site is built on several levels with some buildings having more than one floor.
 A system of lifts and stair lifts ensure accessibility to nearly every room.